Hello guys! It’s raining.

 You may recognize the Ergotron logo, the axis,

-Drawing something new inspired from my Ergotrom arm for my Wacom Cintiq 22HD
+Drawing something new inspired by my Ergotrom arm for my Wacom Cintiq 22HD

 Mix your inspirations